clementnader/cbtc_configuration_checking/survey_verification/README.md

 - <ins>**CCTool-OO Schema**</ins>: It is an Excel file (.xls) provided in §3.1 of Core Data Preparation Format Specification (C_D413-2).
 It defines the schema of the DC_SYS_CORE file.
 - <ins>**DC_SYS**</ins>: It is an Excel filee (.xls) provided in the database C_D470.
 - <ins>**Survey file(s)**</ins>: They are Excel files (.xls, .xlsx or .xlsm) containing the surveyed information.
 As the template can differ, the user needs to specify to the tool:
-   - the survey sheet name,
+   - the survey sheet name, or you can specify to use all the sheets of the file to get the survey data,
    - the first row containing the surveyed information (after the header line),
    - and the different columns for the data the tool will use:
      - reference name: name of the surveyed element,